-In this guide of how to plan a trip out west we include our favorite state parks, national parks and cities in California, Arizona, Nevada and Utah.
+In this guide of how to plan a trip out west we include our favorite state parks, national parks and the best cities in California, Arizona, Nevada and Utah.
 Some of the highlight destinations include the Grand Canyon, Horseshoe Bend, Bryce Canyon, Monument Valley, Antelope Canyon, Las Vegas, Death Valley, and the Valley of Fire.

-There is no better way to explore the Western US than in a car, so you can visit every destination at your own pace and stop at any hidden gem between.
+There is no better way to explore the Western US than in a car or RV, so you can visit every destination at your own pace and stop at any hidden gem between.
 While you can honestly spend months exploring this region of the US, we have created the ultimate two week road trip itinerary to the Western United States.

 USA Road Trip Travel Video

-Important travel information to plan your road trip
+Important travel information to plan your west coast road trip

 The best way to explore the southwest and west coast of the United States is with an epic road trip.
-We recommend renting a campervan instead of a car so you can have more freedom on planning your trip as you can sleep anywhere where it is allowed.
+We recommend renting a campervan or RV instead of a car so you can have more freedom on planning your trip as you can sleep anywhere where it is allowed.
 If you already own a van make sure to have the perfect van accessories to make your trip even more fun and easy.

 For this trip we rented a campervan from Travellers Autobarn and had a fantastic experience!
 We were able to sleep in gas station parking lots, camping areas and BLM land.
 Even though the upfront cost of renting a campervan is more expensive than renting a small car, you will save more money in hotels and being able to cook your own food.
 We spent around $500 USD in gas and $1,000 USD in the van.